 It is approx. 10″ (25 cm) long and 7.5″ (19 cm) wide, providing plenty of contact surface.
 Its top is a durable rubberized material.
 It is contoured and has a central groove to provide superior breathability during seated workouts.

 In terms of cushioning, the saddle also integrates a set of two springs in its rear section, which enable it to adapt to your movement during seated workouts, which results in a custom fit.
 Plus, the seat has a standard connection system to its slider, so if you ever have to replace it, compatible options are widely available.

-The bike is equipped with a multi-grip handlebar.
-It is entirely covered by a layer of foam material to provide a secure grip.
-Also, its side grips integrate pulse sensors, while the center area hosts the fitness console and a dual bottle holder.
+The bike comes equipped with a multi-grip handlebar.
+A layer of foam material entirely covers it to provide a secure grip.
+Its side grips integrate pulse sensors, while the center area hosts the fitness console and a dual bottle holder.

 D578 Drive system

 The pooboo D578 indoor bike comes equipped with an extra-heavy, 44 lbs (20 kg) flywheel.
 It has a perimeter-weighted design to provide aggressive inertia, which is excellent for spin workouts.
 This design also improves its stability, so the pedaling motion is very smooth.